Successive vertex orderings of graphs: Introduction

 \section{Introduction}

-A finite connected graph can be built vertex by vertex in many ways, provided each newly added vertex attaches to the part already built.
-Such constructions arise naturally in growth processes, where connectivity must be preserved at each stage.
-Counting the number of these constructions is equivalent to enumerating \emph{successive vertex orderings}, that is, linear orderings of the vertices in which every vertex except the first has at least one neighbour appearing earlier.
+A finite connected graph can be built vertex by vertex in many ways, provided each newly added vertex attaches to the part already constructed.
+Counting the number of such connectivity-preserving growth sequences is a natural combinatorial problem that arises in a variety of settings.
+Examples include the assembly of jigsaw puzzles, where each newly placed piece attaches to the existing partial puzzle, the self-assembly of macromolecular complexes, and the spread of infections through contact networks.
+Mathematically, these growth sequences correspond to \emph{successive vertex orderings}, that is, linear orderings of the vertices in which every vertex except the first has at least one neighbour appearing earlier.

 Counting successive vertex orderings is a nontrivial enumerative problem, and exact formulas are known only in special cases.
 Recently, Fang et al.~\cite{fang2023} derived closed expressions for \emph{fully regular} graphs \(G=(V,E)\), in which, for every independent set \(I\subseteq V\), the number of vertices outside the closed neighbourhood of \(I\) depends only on \(|I|\).
 The fully regular condition is, however, quite restrictive and excludes most connected graphs.
 Related edge-ordering problems have been studied by Gao and Peng~\cite{gao2021counting}, who derived exact formulas for shellings of complete bipartite graphs.